 The basic consideration is to regularly and consistently post content with topics that match the intent of your audience, as these are likely to have good ranking potential for search queries that are relevant to you.
 Also, your videos should be as engaging as possible for your target users.
 And of course, with the right optimisation strategies, you’ll give search engines such as Google a good signal to have your videos show up in the SERPs.

-How Do YouTube Boxes Fit Into Brand SERP Optimisation?
+How Do YouTube Boxes (YouTube Carousels) Fit Into Brand SERP Optimisation?

-YouTube Boxes are important in the context of Brand SERPs because they are visually appealing, indicate credibility and are a Rich Element that the brand or person controls directly.
+YouTube Boxes (YouTube Carousels) are important in the context of Brand SERPs because they are visually appealing, indicate credibility and are a Rich Element that the brand or person controls directly.

-YouTube Boxes give you significant leverage in the brand message Google portrays to your audience, and when Google shows them in your Brand SERP, that indicates it understands that you are offering your audience content that is truly relevant, valuable and helpful to them.
+What’s more, with YouTube Boxes (YouTube Carousels ), you have a huge impact on the brand message Google communicates to your audience.
+When Google displays these boxes in your Brand SERP, it means it understands that you are providing your audience with content that is truly relevant, valuable, and helpful to them.